The primary currency used in Niagara Falls, Canada is the Canadian Dollar. Canadian dollars come in the following denominations:

 Before leaving, international travellers should check with their bank, to ensure they are aware you will be travelling out of country.
 Credit card companies can decline purchases made in foreign destinations as a safety measure, if they are not made aware of travel ahead of time.

-You will find that there is a Harmonized Sales Tax (HST) of 13% that is added to most purchases of taxable goods and services within the Province of Ontario.
+There is a mandatory Harmonized Sales Tax (HST) of 13% that is added to most purchases of taxable goods and services within the Province of Ontario.
 This tax is not typically reflected in the price on display, but rather is applied at point of purchase.

 For restaurants, gratuities are rarely included in the bill.
 It is customary to tip approximately 15-20% on the total bill before tax, tipping less for poor service or more for truly exceptional service.
 Many restaurants may automatically add 15-18% gratuity for groups of six or more to your final bill.

-For accommodations, it can also be a good idea to tip hotel staff who assist with baggage and parking as well as the concierge and the room attendant.
+For accommodations, it is customary to tip hotel staff who assist with baggage and parking as well as the concierge and the room attendant.
 The choice to do so, or not do so, as well as the amount, are completely up to you.
-Typically tips for hotel staff are not as high as restaurant staff.